 People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are closely monitored by experts who watch for any problems with each study.
 It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.

 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for GIST, learn more in the Latest Research section.

 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for this type of tumor.
-You may use the menu to choose a different section to read in this guide.
+It explains areas of scientific research for GIST.
+Use the menu to choose a different section to read in this guide.